By Joseph Calhoun of Alhambra

 The outlook for the economy has not changed materially but the bond market does seem to be getting anxious about what the Fed might do.
 Yellen’s bloviating about a “high pressure” economy may have short circuited any chance she has of letting the economy “run hot”.
 In any case, all she’s been able to accomplish so far is decidedly tepid.
 Or it may be that the rise in inflation expectations has nothing to do with Yellen; it could well be anxiety about the election next week and both candidates’ plans to ramp up fiscal spending which may be the only time the Yellen/Phillips curve actually applies.
 Politicians are uniquely skilled at finding ways to make workers less productive.

-Click here to sign up for our free weekly e-newsletter.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+Click here to sign up for our free weekly e-newsletter.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.